JoshFen/Room-Assignment/README.md

 # Room-Assignment Project
 #### CMPSC 487W Room Assignment Project for Lion's Gate
-This application was created by Jesse Fentress, Josh Fentress, Audrita Chowhurry, and Keval Patel to automate the room assignment process of Penn State Abington students living at Lion's Gate.
+This application was created by Jesse Fentress, Josh Fentress, Audrita Chowdhury, and Keval Patel to automate the room assignment process of Penn State Abington students living at Lion's Gate.